Why should I take folic acid?

-Certain vitamins and minerals, including folic acid, have been shown to have an impact on the health of the growing baby.
+Certain vitamins and minerals, including folic acid, have been shown to have a positive impact on the health of a growing baby.

 You should also try to eat foods that contain folate, which is the natural form of folic acid.
 These include:

 - brown rice

 It is difficult to get the amount of folate that you need from food though so it is very important to take a folic acid supplement.